 Do not drink and ride/ drive: Though it is a punishable offence, many defaulters drink and drive.
 That’s the most dangerous thing to do.
 You are not only jeopardizing your life, but also threatening the life of other people on the road.
 In India, it is a crime to drive or ride after drinking or consuming drugs.
 If you are found to have more than 30 mg of alcohol in 100 ml of blood you can be imprisoned for a period of six months.
 A fine of Rs 10,000 will be charged too.
 Never drink and drive/ ride.

 Now that you know about the best practices, you should be a responsible driver/ rider on the road.
 Keep your insurance up to date.
-If you are looking for a two wheeler insurance, you can look at Bajaj Allianz Two Wheeler Insurance
+If you are looking to get insurance, explore Bajaj Allianz Two Wheeler Insurance Policy

 .
 It is one of the most comprehensive insurances in India.
-Their key features include:
+Our key features include:

 Buy it today and happy riding!